Tanya Menendez is an entrepreneur based in San Francisco, CA.

-Tanya Menendez is the Co-Founder and CMO of Maker’s Row.
+Tanya Menendez is the Co-Founder of Maker’s Row.
 She quit her job at Goldman Sachs to co-own a leather goods line, all produced in NYC.
 The products were distributed within boutiques and department stores, including Nordstrom and Henri Bendel.

 In 2015, Tanya was included in Forbes’ 30 Under 30, and has been named Business Insider’s Coolest People in Tech and one of PopMechanic’s 25 Makers Who Are Reinventing the American Dream.
 View selected videos here.

 Tanya studied technology and its socioeconomic impacts on rural economies at UC San Diego.
 Tanya’s ethnography and research, “The Economics of Migration” was published by the University of California.

 Selected Recent Speaking Engagements: